cndeng/namecoin-fullnode/setup.md

 ```
 sudo apt-get install icedove
 ```
-Iceweael and Icedove will have icons in the GUI, to launch Bitmessage (From a terminal on the desktop)
+Iceweael and Icedove have launch icons in the menu within GUI, to launch Bitmessage (From a terminal on the desktop)
 ```
 python ~/PyBitmessage/src/bitmessagemain.py &
 ```

-## Additional Tweaks
+### Additional Configuration Tweaks

+Some additional tweaks we have found usefule are

-To prevent terminals from blanking
+#### To prevent terminals from blanking the following can be done:
 ```
 sudo nano /etc/kbd/config
 ```